1966 NFL Championship Game: Game summary

 A 21-yard catch by Clarke and a 4-yard run by Perkins advanced the ball to the Green Bay 22-yard line.
 Then a pass interference penalty on safety Tom Brown gave the Cowboys a first down at the Packer 2-yard line.
 Halfback Dan Reeves gained a yard on first down.
 A crucial mistake on a false start by Jim Boeke penalized the Cowboys back to the Green Bay 6 (nullifying a play where a wide-open Pettis Norman had dropped a pass in the end zone), and Reeves then dropped a pass in the flat on second down.
 Reeves had been scratched in the eye on his previous run but did not come out of the game in favor of rookie Walt Garrison despite clouded vision, another mental error.
 Meredith found tight end Pettis Norman on third down to bring Dallas back to the two-yard line, the end making the catch on his knees.
 On fourth down, the Cowboys attempted a rollout pass.
 No one on the Cowboys noticed that end Bob Hayes was in the goal line offense instead of Frank Clarke, who was typically used for better blocking.
 Packer linebacker Dave Robinson recognized the play from films, brushed Hayes aside, stormed into the Cowboy backfield and enveloped Meredith.
-Somehow Meredith got a wobbly sidearm toss away, but Tom Brown intercepted the pass in the end zone as the intended receiver, Hayes, was surrounded by Packers defenders.
+Somehow Meredith got a wobbly sidearm toss away, but Brown intercepted the pass in the end zone as the intended receiver, Hayes, was surrounded by Packers defenders.
 Vince Lombardi later congratulated Robinson, but in the next breath criticized him for being out of his assigned position.

 Starr completed 19 of 28 passes for 304 yards and 4 touchdowns, with no interceptions, though he was sacked five times.
 His quarterback rating for the game was a stellar 143.5.
 Dale caught 5 passes for 128 yards and a score.
-Pitts led the Packers in rushing with 66 yards and caught a TD pass.
+Pitts led the Packers in rushing with 66 yards and caught a touchdown pass.
 Meredith finished the game 15/31 for 238 yards, with one touchdown and one interception, while also rushing for 22 yards.
 Perkins rushed for 108 yards and a score, while Reeves rushed for 47 yards, caught 4 passes for 77 yards, and scored a touchdown.

 "I don't know, we haven't played Alabama yet." – Vince Lombardi after being asked what it felt like to be the greatest football team in the world just after winning the 1966 NFL Championship Game.
 Coincidentally, Bear Bryant's Crimson Tide wrapped up an 11–0 season the next day by routing Nebraska 34–7 in the Sugar Bowl in New Orleans.